CaptainCrowbar/crow/docs/xml.md

 function returns the XML text inside the node; it will return an empty string for all node types except `Element`.
 The only options that affect these functions are `keyonly` and `selfclose()`.

+The `search()` functions iterate over all descendant nodes of the current node.
+For nodes that are not derived from `CompoundNode` this will always be empty.
+Optionally, a node type or element name can be supplied; only nodes with the specified type, or elements with the specified name, will be visited by the search iterators.
+The only option that has any effect here is `Options::icase,` which makes element name matching case insensitive.

 ### Simple node base class